Career Development & Calling Student Employment

 Hours worked should be logged in to your timecard- daily.
 At the end of each pay period (every 2 weeks) you will need to print off your time card, sign it and take it to your supervisor for signature as well.
 Be sure to be accurate in the posting of your hours.

-Please make every effort to turn your time card in regularly.
-Do NOT 'save' timecards for the end of the semester.
+Breaks and Meal Periods Please make every effort to turn your time card in regularly.
+Do NOT 'save' time cards for the end of the semester.
 If you can not make the time card deadline- it is best to turn it in late than to wait until the next pay period.

 You may not submit a time card PRIOR to completion of the work authorization process.
 Failure to do so can result in a delay in paying student wages.